-The outstanding amount on the property is paid by the buyer on the day of settlement, which is typically done through their lawyer.
+The buyer pays the outstanding amount on the property on the day of settlement, which they typically complete through their lawyer.

 Why are under contract properties still listed?

-Under contract properties are still featured in online property listings because sale contracts can fall through.
-For example, a home loan rejection could be a reason why a buyer may pull out of a property deal, so keeping an active listing offers a form of protection for the vendor (and the real estate agent).
+Properties under contract are still featured in online property listings because sale contracts can fall through.
+For example, a mortgage rejection could be a reason why a buyer may pull out of a property deal, so keeping an active listing offers a form of protection for the vendor (and the real estate agent).

-If the conditions of the current contract aren’t met, the real estate agent needs to find a new buyer.
+If the current contract conditions aren’t met, the real estate agent needs to find a new buyer.
 Maintaining a listing on popular property websites and continuing to hold open-house inspections makes it much easier for the agent to track down another buyer if the first contract falls through.

 Buying a property when a contract falls through

-In certain circumstances, a previous contract falling over may increase your bargaining power when it comes to making an offer, such as when the vendor is keen to sell as quickly as possible.
-However, keep in mind that the real estate agent does not have any obligation to tell you why the previous contract was cancelled.
-So, if there was something in the building inspection that scared the first buyers off, you have to arrange your own inspection to find out what that was.
+In certain circumstances, a previous contract failing may increase your bargaining power when making an offer, such as when the vendor is keen to sell quickly.
+However, remember that the real estate agent does not have any obligation to tell you why the previous buyer cancelled the contract.
+So, if something in the building inspection scared the first buyers off, you have to arrange an assessment to find out what that was.

 Even if a property is listed as under contract, it’s still a good idea to attend an inspection and let the real estate agent know you’re interested.
 Not only does this action help you form a clearer picture of what’s available in your price range, but you are also one of the first people the agent calls if the current contract does fall through.